SendWithSES/Drag-and-Drop-Email-Designer/README.md

 Feel free to fork the repository, make improvements, and submit pull requests.

 ## 🐛 Issues or Ideas:
 Spotted a bug or got an idea?
-Just open an issue or write to opensource at sendwithses dot org.
+Just open an issue or write to designer at sendwithses dot org.